top of page

 • Blurred vision

-• In severe cases, seizures or unconsciousness
+• Severe cases: seizures or unconsciousness

-2. Hyperglycemia (High Blood Sugar):
+2. Hyperglycemia (High Blood Sugar)

 • Frequent urination